API Reference

 ) -> AsyncGenerator[AsyncSession, None]:

 A context manager that allows you to create a new session without placing it in a context.
-It's used for manual session management when you don't want to use a context.

 new_non_ctx_atomic_session